dan1elm4rt1ns/ChatGPT_Integration/README.md

-# Chat GPT Integration with Python and customtkinter module
+# Chat GPT Integration with Python and CustomTkinter module

 ### Simple aplicattion for studies with Python + CustomTkinter + OpenAI Integration